chadblack/Inquisition2025/assignments.md

 * Completeness (all required items submitted and questions answered adequately with required evidence)
 * Professionalism in writing quality and presentation: clear organization, no sentence fragments or run-ons, no more than **five errors** per 250 words (including citations in Chicago style)
-* No plagiarism or having AI write your papers
+* No plagiarism or having AI write your papers, which qualify for failing the class.

 **Proofreading Tips to Give Yourself the Best Chance of Passing**: